Lombardi Grand Prix

-The Lombardi Grand Prix is a small, rear-engined sports car on Fiat 850 underpinnings.
+The Lombardi Grand Prix is a small, rear-engined sports car on the underpinnings of the Fiat 850 Special.
 It was developed by the Carrozzeria Francis Lombardi with an in-house design by Giuseppe Rinaldi.
-The car was built from 1968 until 1972 and was also marketed as the OTAS 820, as a Giannini, and as the Abarth Grand Prix and Scorpione.
-It was first shown in March 1968, at the Geneva Motor Show.
+The car was built from 1968 until 1972 and was also marketed as the OTAS 820, as a Giannini, and as the Abarth Scorpione.
+It made its international debut in March 1968, at the Geneva Motor Show.
 The design had a Kammback rear and a very low nose with flip-up headlights, and a large single windshield wiper.
 The pop-up headlights were electrically powered.
-The bodywork was all steel, except the rear panel.
-The design was originally shown as a prototype based on the front-wheel drive Autobianchi A112, and was adapted by Lombardi for the 850 sedan's floorpan.
-At Turin 1969 a targa version was also shown; called the "Monza", this open model has a rollover bar.
-At least two were built but it is unknown whether any were sold.
+The bodywork was primarily steel, with the doors and rear panel made from GRP and the engine cover in aluminum to minimize weight.
+At Turin 1969 a targa version was also shown; called the "Monza", this open model had a rollover bar with a compartment immediately behind for storing the removable roof panels.
+The vertical rear window could be lowered by means of a winder located between the seat backs.
+Beyond a pair of show cars it is unknown whether any more were produced, but at least one has survived.

 Grand Prix

-The original Lombardi Grand Prix as presented had the regular 843 cc Fiat 850 engine with 37 hp-metric DIN at 5000 rpm (43 hp SAE), coupled to a four-speed gearbox.
+The original Lombardi Grand Prix as presented had the 843 cc engine from the Fiat 850 Special with 47 hp-metric DIN at 6400 rpm, coupled to a four-speed gearbox.
 Low drag resistance and weight (630 kg) meant that this was supposedly enough for a top speed of 160 km/h.
-Later production models had the 850 Special engine, with 47 hp-metric DIN at 6400 rpm - in a period German test the maximum speed of the more powerful variant was 153.8 km/h.
+In a period German test the maximum speed was measured as 153.8 km/h.
 Luggage space is limited, with very little space next to the spare wheel up front and with a tiny area behind the seats.
 In case the electric wind-up mechanism for the headlights should fail, there is also a mechanical lever underneath the bonnet.
 The single round tail lights are Fiat 850 Coupé units.
 The front suspension consists of a transverse leaf spring on the bottom and A-arms on top, while the rear received coil sprung semi-trailing arms.